ErpNetDocs/tech/advanced/calculated-attributes/operators/first.md

 >
 > The repository of the attribute is *Crm.Sales.SalesOrders*

 If we want to expand the example, we can sort the line ascending by line number.

-This way the atrribute will return the line with lowest line number:
+This way, the atrribute will return the line with lowest line number:

 ```
 10: FIRST EXP:20